adrisys/landing-zone-accelerator-on-aws-for-tse-se/LZA-DEPLOYMENT-TUTORIAL.md

 aws service-quotas list-service-quota-increase-requests-in-template --region us-east-1
 ```

-Now all new accounts created in your organization will automatically get a Lambda quota increase request.
+Now all new accounts created in our organization will automatically get a Lambda quota increase request.

 **Note:** Quota requests are still subject to AWS approval, but reasonable values (like 1000) are typically auto-approved.